honganh1206/youtube_video_downloader/README.md

 # ▶️▶️▶️ A YouTube Video Downloader ▶️▶️▶️
-Here is my final project for Code In Place 2021
+Here is my final project for Code In Place 2021, you can see it on [here](https://codeinplace.stanford.edu/2021/showcase/174) as well.

 I wrote a small script to download Youtube videos.
 Simply paste your URLs and go through certain options